 Therefore, to prevent extended time in the sun, you should consider limiting your sun intake, especially between 10am and 4pm - the prime shining times.
 If you do go to the beach or spend long days outdoors, remember to wear lots of sunscreen and protective clothing, as well as take breaks indoors or under the shade.

 Properly Apply Sunscreen.
 Although spray sunscreens are easier to apply than creams, the old-fashioned lotions are the most effective types of sunscreens.
 Why?
 You can more readily apply an even coat without missing areas.
 Remember to apply a solid coat to the most easily overlooked areas - the backs of your legs and back.

 The Skin Cancer Foundation suggests using sunscreens with Sun Protection Factor (SPF) 15 or higher, as they do the best job at blocking radiation.
 The SPF measures the sunscreen’s ability to protect your skin from UVB rays and the higher the levels of SPF, the better protection you’ll have from the sun’s harmful rays.
 The Skin Cancer Foundation also encourages users to apply sunscreen 30 minutes before embarking on an adventure under the sun, as well as carefully reapplying it every two hours.
 Reapplication is essential if you want to ensure that you protecting your skin from the sun at all times.

 Make Your Health a Priority

-By following Pretzel Kids’ steps, you and your family take proactive measures to enjoying fun in the sun - without worrying about health threats or painful sunburns.
+By following Pretzel Kids’ steps, you and your family take proactive measures to enjoy activities in the sun - without worrying about health threats or painful sunburns.
 Why not plan a last summer excursion to the beach the right way?
 Oh, be sure to pack plenty of sunscreen, as well as healthy snacks and water.